pysys-test/pysys-test/docs/pysys/UserGuide.rst

 all non-Windows (Unix-based) platforms, and PySys has a dedicated constant `pysys.constants.IS_WINDOWS` for that::

-	self.startProcess('cmd.exe' if IS_WINDOWS else 'bash', ...)
+	self.startProcess('myprogram.exe' if IS_WINDOWS else 'myprogram', ...)

 For finer grained platform detection we recommend using the facilities built into Python, for example ``sys.platform``, ``platform.platform()`` or ``platform.uname()``.